uber-go/flagoverride/README.md

   }
 ```

-will create the following flags
+will create the following flags:

 ```
   -dbname string